Affordable Care Act Pros And Cons – What You Need To Know

 How the ACA Is Structured

-Initially, people were often confused if the Affordable Care Act and Obamacare are the same things.
+Initially, people were often confused if the Affordable Care Act and Obamacare were the same.
 They are!
 Obamacare is a derisive term for the ACA coined by opponents of the law.

-The initial “three-legged stool” approach of the ACA allows insurers to still make money while providing more comprehensive insurance coverage.
-The three pillars of the ACA as originally designed are:
+The initial “three-legged stool” approach of the ACA allows insurers to make money still while providing more comprehensive insurance coverage.
+The three pillars of the ACA as initially designed are:

-- Regulate insurers so they provide better coverage for more Americans, including those with preexisting conditions
+• Regulate insurers so they offer a better range for more Americans, including those with pre-existing conditions

-- Require everyone — especially healthy Americans — to purchase health insurance to spread out costs (this is known as the “individual mandate”)
+• Require everyone — exceptionally healthy Americans — to purchase health insurance to spread out costs (this is known as the “individual mandate”)

-The thought behind it is that if we require private health insurance companies to cover everyone, including Americans with preexisting conditions, then we also need healthy Americans to purchase health insurance so insurers do not face loss.
-Then, by helping low-income Americans with subsidies, more Americans can get health insurance than ever before.
+The thought behind it is that if we require private health insurance companies to cover everyone, including Americans with pre-existing conditions, we also need healthy Americans to purchase health insurance so insurers do not face loss.
+Then, by helping low-income Americans with subsidies, more Americans can get health insurance.

-However, in 2017, the Tax Cuts and Jobs Act put an end to the penalty for people who did not purchase health insurance.
+However, in 2017, the Tax Cuts and Jobs Act ended the penalty for people not purchasing health insurance.
 The order was effective beginning in 2019.
-The full impact of this is unclear but so far the healthcare system has remained functional.
+The full impact of this is still being determined, but the healthcare system has remained functional.

 Need help with understanding the ACA?